Sherpa.

 Research Goal

-Discover how people currently capture, reflect, and identify areas of improvement so that we can build a better MVP of value that will entice people to pay for the service.
+How do people currently capture, reflect, and identify areas of improvement so that we can build a better MVP of value that will entice people to pay for the service?

 I interviewed ambitious, performance driven athletes aged 18-45, that are not improving as efficiently as they want to be, do not have a personal coach, and seek personalized feedback in order to improve their athletic skill.